metasyn/memex/content/entries/linguistics/hangul.md

-# korean
+# hangul

+**disclaimer**: i **don't know korean** and just started learning, so lots of this could be incorrect. however most of the information i found is stuff i found around the web that i think is true. regardless, please [[contact]] me if something should be updated or is incorrect.

+---

-below are my notes on korean linguistics, mostly as notes i'm taking while learning to read and write in hangul, the korean alphabet. there are already lots of resources online for learning korean - and you should use those - however, these were patterns that i found helpful to note and write down while i learned.  maybe they will help someone else, too ^__^
+below are my notes on hangul, the korean alphabet, and some korean linguistics. mostly, i'm taking notes to solidify my understanding . there are already lots of resources online for learning korea- and you should use those - however, these were patterns that i found helpful to note and write down while i learned.  maybe they will help someone else, too ^__^

+---

+hangul was created in 1443 by king sejong the great. it was created in order to *specifically combat* illteracy and make reading and writing easier for the korean people. i think its a beautiful script.

-[wikipedia](https://en.wikipedia.org/wiki/hangul) tells us that modern hangul orthography uses
+[wikipedia](https://en.wikipedia.org/wiki/hangul) tells us that modern hangul orthography uses:

 * 24 basic letters:
   * 14 consonant letters (ㄱ ㄴ ㄷ ㄹ ㅁ ㅂ ㅅ ㅇ ㅈ ㅊ ㅋ ㅌ ㅍ ㅎ)